Joshua earned an MBA from USF and writes mostly about software and technology.

 Joshua earned an MBA from USF and he writes mostly about software and technology.

 The current ratio is an important measurement to help us understand how capable a company is of paying off current liabilities with their current assets that can all be found on the balance sheet of the books.

 The current ratio calculation is very straightforward and commonly used to analyze the health of a company by potential investors, financial analysts, or stakeholders of a particular company.
-In the event that a company needs a bank loan in one year, a stakeholder like a controller may want to put the company in a better position so that more credit can be obtained.
+If a company needs a bank loan in one year, a stakeholder like a controller may want to put the company in a better position so that more credit can be obtained.
 This could be a reason to make company improvements that would make this ratio more appealing.

 How to Calculate the Current Ratio

 To find the current ratio, you must divide the dollar value of a company’s current assets by the dollar value of its current liabilities.
 Both numbers can be found on a company’s reported balance sheet like the one found in the illustration below.

 For a current ratio example, look at the above balance sheet and figure out the current ratio.
 The current ratio for this company would be calculated as: